ortus-docs/qb-docs/query-builder/options-and-utilities/query-options.md

 Helper method to disable wrapping identifiers only for the given query.

+The application-wide default is controlled by the `shouldWrapValues` [module setting](../../installation-and-usage.md#configuration-settings).

 ```cfscript
 qb.from( "users" ).select( [ "id", "email" ] ).withoutWrappingValues().get();
 ```